dirkk0/MGSL/README.md

 ## Known issues ##

-- bad login
+- bad login:
 This is not the scripts fault - for some reason there can be server timeouts on the minecraft.net site.
 You need to completely quit Minecraft and try again.

-- time out
+- time out:
-This when you try to connect too early.
+This happens when you try to connect too early.
 Just wait a minute and try again.

-- no conection
+- no connection:
 This when you try to connect WAY too early.
 Or something went wrong.

 ## Next steps ##